andrefanatic/andrefanatic/README.md

 ## Education & Courses

-DevOps & Kubernetes by GlobalLogic Prometherus.org.ua
+DevOps & Kubernetes by GlobalLogic at Prometherus.org.ua

-Python for Data Science, AI & Development by IBM Coursera.com
+Python for Data Science, AI & Development by IBM at Coursera.com

 CS50’s Web Programming with Python and JavaScript